Youssef1701/aastbis/README.md

 #### 3 - Share the URL with your audience

-Simply share the URL that should appear and your audience will have access to your code through Keppler.
+Simply share the URL that should appear and your audience will have access to your code through AASTBIS.
 By default, you must be on the same network.

 ## Configuration